 Choosing a Roofing Contractor in Minnesota

 When you are looking to hire someone to work on your roof, you want to make sure you get a qualified professional who won’t leave you looking for another contractor three to five years down the road.
-Before investing your money in a roofing contractor, here are some things to consider:
+Before you invest your money in a roofing contractor, here are some things to consider:

 *Insurance – A professional roofer will carry insurance on all employees and coverage for any damage that may be done to your property while the crew is working.